oracle-livelabs/database/patch-me-if-you-can/lab6-final-checks/lab6-final-checks.md

     COMMENT: Even though the upgraded 19.18 database isn't a CDB/PDB you can use the same statement in both environments.

 ## Task 2: Check Time Zone Version
-The default time zone is DST V.32.
-But since the Release Update 19.18.0 all existing time zone files will be delivered.
-Please check if the automated patching with AutoUpgrade has updated the time zone.
-Remember, that the config file had upg1.timezone_upg=yes set intentionally:

 1. Latest available Time Zone Version
     ```